Eligible Content Contributors

 Eligible contributors and those who collaborated with them on deposited content are permitted access to CurateND for as long as the content is retained in CurateND.
 In addition, there are four levels of access which may be designated separately for content and associated metadata by contributors, editors, reviewers, or other content managers.
 They are:

-- Open Access This content is accessible to the world.
+- Public This content is accessible to the world.

-- Open Access with Embargo This content is accessible to the world after a date set by an editor.
+- Embargo then Public This content is accessible to the world after a date set by an editor.

 - University of Notre Dame This content is only accessible to patrons with an active Notre Dame netid.
 In certain cases, non-ND collaborators will also have access as noted above.*